Ethorbit/nzc-docker/README.md

 Docker infrastructure used by the nZombies Chronicles community.
 Runs a database, various web apps and a few game servers.
 Intended to run on a single host, but nothing's stopping you from using thirdparty tools to set it up on multiple hosts.

 ## Installing
-Run `make install` and it should generate config templates for you.
+Run `make install` and it should generate env files for you.
 Change them as needed.

 ### Managing Users and groups
 You can modify passwords in the .env files.